 The LC 500 was driven by a strong, appealing fundamental design target (LF-LC), and engineering teams worked tirelessly to find new solutions to maintain as much of the concept in the production car as possible.
 Likewise, vehicle designers were very involved from the earliest stages of the dynamic development process to understand the engineering targets and collaborate with design viewpoints and potential solutions.
 With LC 500, additional levels of prototype vehicle build also allowed both teams to better study design or engineering ideas and refine key elements.
 For the Lexus organization, the LC 500 project became much more than simply the development of a new coupe.
+Projects like this require one to have a project proposal template first.
 The LC 500, with the shift in engineering processes and design ideologies it represents, symbolizes the beginning of a new phase for the Lexus brand.
 “Design and engineering sides worked together on issues and obstacles that were overcome one by one.
 I feel we achieved something greater than simply preserving the spirit of the concept’s design” said Chief Engineer Koji Sato.

 At first glance, it becomes apparent that the engineering and design team’s collaboration was highly successful considering how much of the LF-LC’s design ideology the team was able to transfer into the new LC 500.
 The new production model shares many of the key design elements, proportions and visual dynamism of the concept car that inspired it.
 The LC 500’s visual appeal is defined by an athletic aerodynamic shape, with sensual curves, emotional forms, an available flowing carbon-fiber roof (glass roof standard), creating a low, wide imposing stance that come together for a highly functional, passionate package.